Huangdi Sijing: Early range arguments

-Organization of the work aside, Randall Peerenboom's survey ranges the work's Yin-Yang content back to the late Warring States period.
-It could have content deriving from as far back as the early fourth century bce, if similar content influenced Shen Dao, though likely not ranging back as far as the Spring and Autumn period.
-If the compilation itself went back to the Spring and Autumn period, the Confucians would likely have found a way to incorporate it in the Confucian canon, like they did with other early texts, the Classic of Poetry and the Book of Documents.
+Traditional Chinese Huang-Lao type dating arguments (for an early Daoistic current influencing later content) would hold that the Sijing could have content deriving from as far back as the early fourth century bce, if similar content influenced Shen Dao, though as stated by Peerenboom likely not ranging back as far as the Spring and Autumn period.
+If the compilation itself went back to the Spring and Autumn period, the Confucians would likely have found a way to incorporate it in the Confucian canon, as they did with other early texts, the Classic of Poetry and the Book of Documents.